BIOP/abba-documentation/docs/source/installation/installation.md

 ## Option 2 - Installing ABBA plugin in Fiji

 ### 1. Download and install Fiji
-If you do not have Fiji already, download it and install it at [fiji.sc](https://fiji.sc/).
+If you do not have Fiji already, download it and install it from [fiji.sc](https://fiji.sc/).

 ### 2. Activate the PTBIOP update site
 * Click `Help > Update... > Manage update sites`